 Adidas boosts its North American market share

-[LOS ANGELES] For February's NBA All-Star Weekend in Los Angeles, Adidas rented space at 747 Warehouse St. Over the course of two days, tens of thousands of people wandered through the venue - which had a full-sized basketball court, a pop-up design studio, food stations and a "sneaker pickup" point.
+FOR February's NBA All-Star Weekend in Los Angeles, Adidas rented space at 747 Warehouse Street.
+Over the course of two days, tens of thousands of people wandered through the venue - which had a full-sized basketball court, a pop-up design studio, food stations and a "sneaker pickup" point.
 Sponsored stars also stopped by, including the Houston Rockets' James Harden and Kanye West, who gave an impromptu concert.

 Adidas has cause to celebrate.
 Since Mr King took over in 2014, the company has more than doubled its North American market share, and its stock has nearly quadrupled globally.
 Even a pay-to-play college basketball scandal, which could send one of the company's former executives to prison, has done little to slow Adidas' momentum.

 On March 14, Adidas released its 2017 annual report showing that North American revenue grew 27 per cent.
-That's compared with 3 per cent growth for Nike in 2017 and Adidas' 2013 increase of just 2 per cent.
+Compare that with 3 per cent growth for Nike in 2017 and Adidas' 2013 increase of just 2 per cent.
 Industry experts said the company's sudden growth spurt is a story of technology, celebrity and a healthy dose of luck.

 Starting in the 1920s, brothers Adolf and Rudolf Dassler made shoes together in the small German town of Herzogenaurach.
 In 1948, they had a falling out - with Rudolf starting what would become Puma and Adolf founding Adidas.